colbycheeze/bluegrid/README.md

 ## A Simple, Responsive, and customizable grid based on the flex property.

 [View Docs / Examples Page](http://colbycheeze.github.io/bluegrid/)
+Learn the basics of Flexbox within a couple of minutes with this [fun game](http://flexboxfroggy.com/)

 ## Getting Started
 ##### With NPM: